ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 -   _CSS Parts_
     -   (none)

-#### ALTERNATIVE

-One alternative is to follow the precedent of the Drawer and apply special styling to `header`, `section`, and `footer` elements that are slotted in the default slot.
-However, we can only style the top-level slotted elements (i.e. `header`, `section`, and `footer`), not any nested elements.
-This may still be enough, as the Drawer has the same limitation.
-However, since we don't have designs for the dialog at this point, we will not do any such special element styling.

 ### Form-based dialogs

 Native dialogs have form support via setting `method="dialog"` on the `form` element.
 This allows form elements to close the dialog and pass their values back to the caller via the `returnValue` property on the dialog.
 We won't expose a `returnValue` property or otherwise support forms in our implementation.

-A potential complication arrises if we also want to style certain elements like `header`, `section`, and `footer`.
-If a client wants to host a form on their dialog and have it submit via buttons in the footer, they would have to wrap `section` and `footer` in their `form` element.
-This would prevent our styling for `section` and `footer` from working.

 ### Angular integration